ytiurin/observingproxy/README.md

 ```

 ## Deferred observer notification
-While proxy applies property modification immediately, it sends the observer notification call to the end of execution thread using setTimeout as wrapper.
+While proxy applies property modification immediately, it sends the observer notification call to the end of execution thread using `setTimeout` method as a wrapper.

-So now if you do
+So now, if you do

 ```javascript
 _o.observe(obj,function(changes){